Michelle Williams Gamaker

 MWG: I wasn't fully aware of this until I started writing the script for Thieves, but the film set is this incredible space that has an imposed hierarchy from the supposedly “low” runner and set constructor to the elevated position of the director.
 If you read Michael Powell's autobiography, he speaks a great deal about the film set as this great leveling space.
 I would question this, but thankfully, Powell does think about the solidarity involved in people working towards his vision.
 I was interested in the question of how to show the set workers and their invisible labor, and how to look at transnational labor movements like union protests on the ground.
 I learnt about the gherao when I was making the film Colony with Mieke Bal in 2006, which we shot in Kolkata.
 We made several interviews as part of this film including with the protesters of union movements from the 1960s and 1970s.
 Gherao is a Hindi word and one I’ve always remembered.
 With labor ending up as a central subplot in my script, the term resurfaced.

 GBF: Shadowy labor practices loom large in British and Hollywood studio films between the 1920s and 1960s.
 The 1940 version of The Thief of Bagdad features dock, crowd, and court scenes which would have entailed large casts.
-Beyond the principal and supporting roles, there is the concern in Thieves for all workers on set, particularly those whose labor was less valued or documented.
+Beyond the principal and supporting roles, there is the concern in Thieves for all workers on set, particularly those whose labor was less valued or not even documented.

 MWG: Some of Powell and Co's version of The Thief of Bagdad was shot in the UK but most of the film was shot in the US due to the outbreak of the Second World War, so I would be fascinated to understand the casting of extras in both contexts.
 In Black Narcissus, the extras were apparently from the Rotherhithe docks, so they would have likely been first-wave migrant workers.
 If you look at the clustering of extras, the cast is multinational.
 In this way, Powell and Pressburger's films actually evidence the global citizen in a way that a number of films may not have, in particular in A Matter of Life and Death (1946).
 But often, the casting of the extras just serves a need for brown or black bodies.